Druckansicht der Internetadresse:

 In my subproject I am investigating the ecosystem function seed removal.
 The diversity and composition of seed disperser communities and its interaction with plants is set into relation to the ESBC forest management.
 I expect to find that a high structural heterogeneity and resulting changes in the local microclimate increases the species turnover of invertebrate (gastropods and ants) as well as vertebrate (mainly birds and mice) seed dispersers.
 In conclusion I want to establish a better understanding on the differential effects of forest management on different seed disperser taxa resulting in altered communities and an increasing β-multidiversity.

-BETA-FOR
+DFG BETA-FOR

 albert